afredknot/Table-Reservation/README.md

 ## Description

 The goal of this project was to build a database that allows for users to reserve tables within a restaurant by clicking on a graphical representation of the store front.
 This allows them to choose where in the restaurant they wish to sit with much greater accuracy.
-The insiration lay in hoping to avoid normal irritants in a restaurant such as sitting near the kitchen or the door in winter.
-This project taught our group the importance of database relationships, data handling, proper implementation of routes/fetch calls, as well as, conditional styling and rendering.
+The inspiration lay in hoping to avoid normal irritants in a restaurant such as sitting near the kitchen or the door in winter.
+This project taught our group the importance of database relationships, data handling, proper implementation of routes/fetch calls, consistent styling and rendering.

 ## Table of Contents (Optional)